Getting leveled in WoW is easier than ever before. Questing, dungeoning, PvP, it’s all good.

 Well, Ok, they like to grind kills for the achievements and glory, but wins bring more XP and honor points.

 Some of your opposition will be much better geared than you, but many won’t, so don’t worry about it too much.
-Grow a thick skin, jump in, have fun, level fast.
+Grow a thick skin, jump in, have fun, get leveled.
+Or heck, turn off your XP, twink out (with Heirlooms,) and stick to one level for awhile.
+Works better on Classic WoW.
+Here’s a forum discussing this.

 - Botting is using a set of scripts to play your character for you.
 You set it up, teach it where to go, and so on.
 Hated by many players and frowned upon by Blizzard.
 Bliz will ban your account if you’re caught and they’re pretty good at finding out.